-Ms. Kidd also has experience navigating economic issues involving electric power and renewable energies.
-She has advised pipelines and utilities about strategic initiatives related to cost of service, rate design and regulatory restructuring.
+Ms. Kidd has experience navigating economic issues in disputes involving electric power and renewable energies.
+She also has advised pipelines and utilities about strategic initiatives related to cost of service, rate design and regulatory restructuring.

-Ms. Kidd earned a master’s degree in applied economics and bachelor degrees with honors in political science and economics from Southern Methodist University.
+Ms. Kidd earned a Master’s degree in Applied Economics and Bachelor degrees with honors in Political Science and in Economics from Southern Methodist University.

 She served as president of the International Association for Energy Economics Houston Chapter and is a member of Women’s Energy Network.